 Substandard (Class C): Debtors of commercial loans included in this category demonstrate serious financial weakness, often with operating results or available income insufficient to cover financial obligations on agreed upon terms, with no reasonable short-term prospects for a strengthening of their financial capacity.
 Debtors demonstrating the same deficiencies that warrant classification as category B warrant classification as Class C if those deficiencies are such that if they are not corrected in the near term, they could impede the recovery of principal and interest on the loan on the originally agreed terms.
 In addition, commercial loans are classified in this category when payments are between 61 and 120 days late.
-Consumer loan are categorized as Class C if payments are between 61 and 120 days late.
+Consumer loan are categorized as Class C if payments are between 31 and 60 days late.
+Residential mortgage loans are classified as Class C when payments are between 61 and 120 days late.

 Doubtful (Class D): Debtors of commercial loans included in this category present characteristics that make doubtful the recovery of the loan.
 Although the loan recovery is doubtful, if there is a reasonable possibility that in the near future the creditworthiness of the debtor might improve, a Class D categorization is appropriate.
 These credits are distinguished from Class E credits by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, although at a rate less than that specified in its contractual obligations.
 In addition, commercial loans are classified in this category when payments are between 121 and 365 days late.
-Consumer loans are categorized as Class D if payments are between 121 and 365 days late.
+Consumer loans are categorized as Class D if payments are between 61 and 120 days late.
+Residential mortgage loans are Class D when payments are between 121 and 365 days late.